sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 “The pillar,” the Mage theorized, “is the true source of magic, but it’s broken.
 This... thing isn’t undead.
 It’s a machine.”

 The battle with the skeletal guardian was fierce, its mechanical frame resistant to Julius’s attacks.
 When it fell, the Mage lingered, haunted by the realization that the dungeon’s failures had seeped into the outside world.

+> [!WARNING] Fix
+> In lore it is a frozen wasteland (we know it is also cryogenic storage but in lore the characters don't) (cryopods = mages thinks it is experiments from the makers) (already know of the Relays, magic lay lines, but it is explained to the player for the first time.)(again mage think magic not tec, only implied the player to be tec not magic)(remove / change last paragraph)

 ---